 Hallucinations may occur in neurological conditions, such as epilepsy, migraines, Parkinson's disease and Lewy body dementia.
 They are more common in Parkinson's disease with advancing age, length of illness, cognitive impairment and depression.

 In moderate to severe Alzheimer's disease, if hallucinations occur, they are most likely to be visual.

 Visual hallucinations may result from cortical lesions that involve the occipital and temporoparietal areas.
 Olfactory and gustatory hallucinations may arise as a result of a temporal lobe lesion.

-Retinal disease, age-related macular degeneration and cataracts may result in visual hallucinations.
+Retinal disease, age-related macular degeneration, glaucoma and cataracts may result in visual hallucinations.